nus-cs2103-AY2324S1/tp/docs/team/miljyy.md

 title: Jin Yin's Project Portfolio Page
 ---

-### Project: AddressBook Level 3
+### Project: HouR

-AddressBook - Level 3 is a desktop address book application used for teaching Software Engineering principles.
-The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about 10 kLoC.
+HouR is an application that aims to help HR personnel manage their overwhelming dataset of employee records efficiently.
+Its simple, user-friendly interface allows them to retrieve and modify information promptly without using a mouse, helping HR personnel leverage their typing proficiency to stay organised and on top of their tasks.
+It is written in Java, and has a GUI created with JavaFX.

 Given below are my contributions to the project.